Calefax

 awards

-Calefax has won many major Dutch music prizes, including the 1997 Philip Morris Arts Prize, the 2001 Kersjes van de Groenekan Prize and the 2005 VSCD Classical Music Award.
-In 2012 Calefax received the German Junge Ohren Prize for the family musical show De Muziekfabriek, a co-production with the Dutch theatre company Oorkaan.
+Calefax has won several major Dutch music awards, including the Philip Morris Art Prize, the Kersjes van de Groenekan Prize, the VSCD Classical Music Award, and Germany’s Junge Ohren Prize for family musical performances.

 Tours